-a.
+- a.
 The Permittee understands and agrees that, if future operations by the United States require the removal, relocation, or other alteration, of the structure or work herein authorized, or if, in the opinion of the Secretary of the Army or his/her authorized representative, said structure or work shall cause unreasonable obstruction to the free navigation of the navigable waters, the permittee will be required, upon due notice from the Corps, to remove, relocate, or alter the structural work or obstructions caused thereby, without expense to the United States.
-No claim shall be made against the United States on account of any such removal or alteration;

-b.
-No activity may cause more than a minimal adverse effect on navigation and;

-c.
-No attempt shall be made by the permittee to prevent the full and free use by the public of all navigable waters at or adjacent to the activity authorized by this permit.

-11. Aquatic Life Movements: No activity may substantially disrupt the necessary lifecycle movements of indigenous aquatic species, including mussels, which normally migrate through the area.
-Culverts placed in streams shall be installed to maintain low-flow conditions.

-12. Spawning Areas: Discharges of dredged or fill material, in spawning areas during spawning seasons must be avoided to the maximum extent practicable.
-Activities that result in the physical destruction (e.g., excavation, filling, or smothering downstream by substantial turbidity) of an important spawning area are not authorized.

-13. Waterfowl Breeding Areas: Discharges of dredged or fill material, in breeding areas for migratory waterfowl must be avoided to the maximum extent practicable.

-14. Suitable Material: No discharges of dredged or fill material may consist of unsuitable material (e.g., trash, debris, car bodies, asphalt, etc.) and material used for construction or discharged must be free from toxic pollutants in toxic amounts (see Section 307 of the Clean Water Act).

-15. Water Supply Intakes: No activity or discharges of dredged or fill material, may occur in the proximity of a public water supply.
+No claim shall be made against the United States on account of any such removal or alteration: - b.
+No activity may cause more than a minimal adverse effect on navigation and; - c.
+No attempt shall be made by the permittee to prevent the full and free use by the public of all navigable waters at or adjacent to the activity authorized by this permit. - 11.
+Aquatic Life Movements: No activity may substantially disrupt the necessary lifecycle movements of indigenous aquatic species, including mussels, which normally migrate through the area.
+Culverts placed in streams shall be installed to maintain lowflow conditions. - 12.
+Spawning Areas: Discharges of dredged or fill material, in spawning areas during spawning seasons must be avoided to the maximum extent practicable.
+Activities that result in the physical destruction (e.g., excavation, filling, or smothering downstream by substantial turbidity) of an important spawning area are not authorized. - 13.
+Waterfowl Breeding Areas: Discharges of dredged or fill material, in breeding areas for migratory waterfowl must be avoided to the maximum extent practicable. - 14.
+Suitable Material: No discharges of dredged or fill material may consist of unsuitable material (e.g., trash, debris, car bodies, asphalt, etc.) and material used for construction or discharged must be free from toxic pollutants in toxic amounts (see Section 307 of the Clean Water Act).
+The use of asphaltic rubble is prohibited and may not be used for bank stabilization.
+Suitable material shall consist of rock, stone, vegetative erosion control measures, broken concrete (without exposed reinforcing bar) and when applicable, clean soil.
+Concrete rubble may be used only if exposed rebar is cut-off flush with the face of the rubble.
+Material used for bank stabilization or fill shall consist of suitable material free from toxic contaminants in other than trace quantities. - 15.
+Water Supply Intakes: No activity or discharges of dredged or fill material, may occur in the proximity of a public water supply.